 Does AWeber allow affiliate marketing?

 GetResponse has a reputation for offering powerful email marketing tools.
 But there’s not a lot to choose between its cheapest plans and AWeber.
-The GetResponse Basic plan costs about the same as AWeber’s Pro plan with similar features.
+The GetResponse Email Marketing plan costs higher than the AWeber Lite plan with similar features.

 Both platforms offer a free tier and again the tools you get are very alike.
-If anything, AWeber has the slight edge because its Free plan comes with unlimited landing pages.
-On GetResponse, you can only build one landing page.
-AWeber’s Free plan also includes eCommerce tools.
+On both platforms, their free plan allows you to build one landing page.
+AWeber’s Free plan also includes eCommerce tools and low transaction fees.
 You have to pay for GetResponse’s Professional plan to get this.

 Whether you choose AWeber or GetResponse probably depends on how many advanced features you want.
 GetResponse has some of the best marketing automation tools around.
 But you have to pay more for them.
 Same for contact scoring, sales funnels and advanced segmentation.
-All of these only become available on the Plus plan, which is almost double the price of AWeber’s Pro plan.
+All of these only become available on the Marketing Automation plan, which is almost double the price of AWeber’s Plus plan.

 But MailerLite doesn’t give you any email templates on its Free plan.
-AWeber gives you full access to 600-plus.
+AWeber gives you access to its basic templates.
 This makes creating email campaigns much easier, especially if you are a beginner.

-Like AWeber, Sendinblue has a very generous Free plan.
+Like AWeber, Brevo has a very generous Free plan.
 How do they compare?
-Sendinblue’s Free tier is tough to beat.
+Brevo’s Free tier is tough to beat.
 You can have as many contacts as you like.
 The segmentation tools are excellent.
 The automation options are better than those on AWeber’s paid plan, including a user-friendly workflow editor.

-But unlike AWeber, Sendinblue doesn’t let you build landing pages on its free plan.
-In fact, you have to pay over $50 a month to create landing pages in Sendinblue.
+But unlike AWeber, Brevo doesn’t let you build landing pages on its free plan.
+In fact, you have to pay over $50 a month to create landing pages in Brevo.
 Even then you only get five.
-You can build as many as you like on AWeber.
+Aweber allows you to build one landing page on its free plan.
 AWeber is the cheaper service overall.
-Its Pro plan is better value than Sendinblue’s Lite plan.
+Its Lite plan is almost half the price of Brevo’s Starter plan.

 AWeber vs ConvertKit is a difficult call to make.
 They both fall into the category of “no-frills” email marketing.
 Which is to say, they focus on doing the basics well, and at an affordable price.
-They both have free plans that let you send broadcasts to a limited number of contacts.
-But you can build an unlimited number of landing pages.
-And both support ecommerce.
+They both have free plans that lets you send broadcasts to a limited number of contacts and both support ecommerce.
 The cheapest paid tiers are similar in price.
 But ConvertKit scales up with a more expensive, more advanced tier.

 Each service has one obvious strength compared to the other.
 ConvertKit is much better for automation.
 Its visual workflow editor is much better than AWeber’s campaign builder.
 It’s easy to use and gives you a lot more flexibility.
 You can automate entire sales funnels in it.